 This leaflet is for councillors in Wales and reflects the provisions of the L G P S and overriding legislation at the time of publication.
 The Government may make changes to overriding legislation and, after consultation with interested parties, may make changes in the future to the L G P S.

-This leaflet is a brief guide to the L G P S for councillors in Wales and cannot cover every personal circumstance.
+This leaflet cannot cover every personal circumstance.
 In the event of any dispute over your pension benefits, the appropriate legislation will prevail.
 This leaflet does not confer any contractual or statutory rights and is provided for information purposes only.